Recognition of same-sex relationships in Florida

 Whatever its future in Sobel’s committee, the bill faces an enormously uphill battle.
 It would need the approval of five more committees over the next two months, just to pass the Senate.
 Passage in the overwhelmingly Republican House would seem unlikely as well.

-A line of Florida residents, including some local elected officials, came to the committee to urge panelists to give some of the rights that married people have to those who either don’t want to marry or can’t marry legally because they’re gay.
+A line of Florida residents, including some local elected officials, came to the committee to urge panelists to give some of the rights that married people have to those who either don’t want to marry or are not allowed to marry [because they are of the same sex]. ...
 A number of them talked about the trouble they have with child custody issues, or problems they would face trying to be with a partner in the hospital who was nearing death.

 “We are treated as legal strangers at the moment that the people we love need us the most, when tragedy strikes,” said Nadine Smith, an activist with Equality Florida, a gay equal rights group.